 This creamy pumpkin hummus recipe calls for all the usual ingredients for traditional homemade hummus plus pure pumpkin and spices.
 What about curry and smoked paprika?

 I wrote a detailed post about creating an authentic classic hummus, so please check it out.
 If you like roasted red peppers, you might also like our red peppers hummus.
-Also check our avocado hummus for guacamole lovers and our chickpea-less pink beet hummus.
+Also, check out our avocado hummus for guacamole lovers and our chickpea-less pink beet hummus and edamame hummus.

 See quantities and complete instructions in the recipe card.